guettli/learning-kubernetes-log/README.md

 Startup dependencies between containers is not solved yet: https://github.com/kubernetes/kubernetes/issues/65502 (this is the issue with 2nd most number of up-votes of all)

+What are the do's and don'ts of cloud-native applications?
+I think an application should not need a block device.
+This means you don't need things like Ceph or Longhorn.
+And I have think an app should not need any persistent volumne.
+Write the data to a s3 like object store (like minio).

 # January 2022